 Now we’re talking a new world of opportunity as the ocean is a big place and you’ll never know what you will see.
 Don’t worry though, we start out at very shallow sheltered dive sites and work up your experience from there.
 Each of the four oceans dives that you will complete is designed to build on the skills mastered on the previous dive.
-It’s not all skills and learning though, as on each dive you’ll get the opportunity to swim around and checkout some local Sydney sites.
+It’s not all skills and learning though, as on each dive you’ll get the opportunity to swim around and check out some local Sydney sites.

-In Sydney we are really lucky to have lots of easily accessible shore dives, where you will see things like the playful blue groupers, lots of fish and the world famous weedy sea dragons.
-Shore dives mean entry and exiting the water is really easy from the shoreline, so you can never get sea sick.
+In Sydney, we are really lucky to have lots of easily accessible shore dives, where you will see things like the playful blue groupers, lots of fish and the world-famous weedy sea dragons.
+Shore dives mean entry and exiting the water is really easy from the shoreline, so you can never get seasick.
 As no boat is involved, it also helps to keep costs down and is one way we put a lid on the price of the course.
 If you want to dive off a boat and take things to the next level (and you will), an Advanced Adventure course is the natural progression and designed to build on your basic skills and gives you more experience in the water.

 We will provide all of the scuba gear (including wetsuit) that you require for the course.
 It is all high quality, regularly maintain, and current technology in terms of age and style of equipment on the market.
 The majority of our regulators include dive computers, which accurately calculate your time and depth underwater.
-You will need to supply your own snorkelling equipment, including mask, snorkel, and boots.
-We feel this is important from both a hygiene and comfort reasons.
+You will need to supply your own snorkeling equipment, including mask, snorkel, and boots.
+We feel this is important for both hygiene and comfort reasons.
 The equipment can be purchased from us with your student discount and instructor’s advice, or be sourced through a third party.